ManagerWoW/manmaps/README.md

-# manmaps
+# mapman
-ManMaps is a map addon for World of Warcraft
+MapMan is a map addon for World of Warcraft